+\textbf{Get Main Objects.} When humans explore a new environment, they typically rely on the most prominent objects to orient themselves and determine their position.
+Motivated by this observation, we need to select one or several types of semantics to pay attention to (which we refer to as Main Objects) - usually static, immovable, and widely distributed objects such as street lights on urban roads.
+However, we also consider the surrounding environment to ensure sufficient diversity.
+For instance, tree trunks are usually surrounded by grass, making them unsuitable as Main Objects.
+The specific operational procedures are as follows.

+For a frame of raw point cloud, we first infer the semantics of each point using a semantic segmentation network, and then filter out point clouds with the target semantics.
+Next, we perform Euclidean clustering and calculate the average coordinate of each point cloud cluster as the location of the Main Object.

+\textbf{Build Object Scan Context.} After obtaining the coordinates of all Main Objects, we encode a descriptor for each Main Object to describe its local environment.

-In the X-Y plane, we take the Main Object as the pole, and take the connection direction of the lidar to Main Objects as the polar diameter to establish a polar coordinate system (set counterclockwise to be positive).
-Divide the circular area within 16 meters into $N_r$ equal-width rings, which is called a Ring (we found through experiments that 16 meters are a suitable distance threshold).
-At the same time, divide the aera into $N_s$ equal-angle sector, which is called a Sector, thus $N_r \times N_S$ grids is achieved.
-After projecting the 3D point cloud to the X-Y plane, we calculate the average height of the points in each grid as the feature of this grid.
-Regarding each Ring as a row and each Sector as a column, a matrix of $N_r \times N_s$ is generated, which is the Object Scan Context, as Fig. \ref{F3} shown.
-Calculate the average value of each row of this matrix to get a column vector which is called RingKey, and calculate the average value of each column to get a row vector called SectorKey.
-Both of them will be used to improve the efficiency of the system in the future.
+In the X-Y plane, we consider the Main Object as the pole, and take the direction from the lidar to the Main Object as the polar diameter to establish a polar coordinate system (counterclockwise is set to be positive).
+Then, the circular area within a specific distance is divided into $N_r$ equal-width rings, known as Rings, and divided into $N_s$ equal-angle sectors, known as Sectors, resulting in $N_r \times N_s$ grids.
+After projecting the 3D point cloud onto the X-Y plane, we compute the average height of the points in each grid, which serves as the feature of the grid.
+Each Ring is considered as a row and each Sector as a column, generating a matrix of $N_r \times N_s$ called the Object Scan Context, as illustrated in Fig. \ref{F3}.
+The average value of each row of this matrix is computed to obtain a column vector known as RingKey, and the average value of each column is computed to obtain a row vector called SectorKey.
+Both will be used to enhance the system's efficiency in the future.